 Some financial experts will recommend against borrowing to buy investments.
 So, make sure you can either pay in cash or at the very least, afford to pay your mortgage without relying on your rental income.
-Should there be a dry spell in finding people to rent your property, you’ll need to know you can manage the payments regardless.
+Should there be a dry spell in finding people to rent your property, you’ll need to know you can manage the payments regardless, visit us.

 Ensuring you can meet all the expenses required: